February 2025 Kosovan parliamentary election: Reactions and protest

 On 5 July, when the 42nd attempt was scheduled to take place, the Parliament was notified of a potential bomb threat.
 The threat turned out to be false, and the session was held in the evening instead.

 There has been much protest surrounding the events.
 A lawyer, Arianit Koci, has received much press attention for his protests outside the Parliament.
 On 3 July, he brought four donkeys to the Parliament in protest of how stubborn he claimed the politicians were being, and prior to the 50th failed attempt on 21 July, Koci had his hair shaved in front of the Parliament.

 In October 2025, the European Union Ambassador to Kosovo, Aivo Orav, urged political parties to constitute the Assembly and form a government.

 Government formation

-Following the election of Basha as speaker, Kurti as leader of the largest party was given 2 weeks to form a government.
-On November 5, President Vjosa Osmani gave Glauk Konjufca 2 weeks time to form a government after Kurti failed to do so.
-Konjufca also failed forming the government and Kosovo is heading into new elections.
+Following the election of Basha as speaker, Kurti as leader of the largest party was given two weeks to form a government.
+On 5 November, President Vjosa Osmani gave Glauk Konjufca two weeks time to form a government after Kurti failed to do so.
+Konjufca also failed forming a new government and new elections were called for December.